mentatpsi/OSGenome/README.md

 ## Installation:

 In order to set up the requirements.
 Make sure you have [python pip](https://packaging.python.org/installing/).
 The necessary dependencies can therein be added by pip install -r requirements.txt.
 This will install everything you need to use the script.
 It is written using Python 3.
-So make sure to use that when running the script and make sure environmental variables of PATH were set during installation of Python.
+So make sure to use that when running the script and make sure environmental variables of PATH were set during installation of Python for Windows.

 Step 0:
 ```